Participant (company): David Linde leads as CEO

 On October 13, 2015, the company announced David Linde joined Participant as CEO.

-On December 16, the company and Steven Spielberg with Reliance Entertainment and Entertainment One created Amblin Partners.
+On December 16, 2015, the company and Steven Spielberg with Reliance Entertainment and Entertainment One created Amblin Partners.

+On February 4, 2016, Spotlight screened at the Vatican for their newly formed commission on Sex Abuse which was set up in 2014 to find ways to protect children from sex abuse during their 2016 3-day meeting.
+Pete Saunders, a survivor who was appointed to the Pontifical Commission for the Protection of Minors and who arranged the February 4 screening, was asked to take a leave of absence shortly thereafter.
+Shortly after winning multiple Oscars, including Best Picture, the Vatican's newspaper praised Spotlight for exposing these abuses.
+The film, however, did face controversy including some criticism from an author of The New York Times calling it, "a misrepresentation of how the Church dealt with sexual abuse cases", arguing that the movie's biggest flaw was its failure to portray psychologists who had assured Church officials that abusive priests could be safely returned to ministry after undergoing therapy treatments.
+Another criticism was that the film falsely portrayed Jack Dunn, the public relations head and a member of the board at Boston College High School, as a member of the Boston Archdiocesan cover-up (for which the dialogue itself was mythologised).

 On February 28, 2016, the company won its first Best Picture Academy Award for Spotlight.
 The acclaimed drama also picked up the Oscar for Best Original Screenplay (Tom McCarthy and Josh Singer).
 Also in February 2016, the company's films The Look of Silence and Beasts of No Nation won a total of three Independent Spirit Awards.

-On October 13, 2016, the company acquired SoulPancake, a short-form and digital brand, for an undisclosed price.
+On October 13, 2016, the company acquired SoulPancake, a short-form and digital brand, for a price which are yet to be disclosed as of 2024.
 On October 31, 2016, the company shut down TV network Pivot due to low ratings and small viewing audiences.
 At the end of 2016, the company shut down TakePart as part of a shifting strategy.

 On January 10, 2017, Participant announced its partnership with Lionsgate to distribute films internationally.
 Soon after, the company's film Deepwater Horizon was nominated for two Academy Awards in 2017.
 Later that same year, Participant Media released its film Wonder on November 17.
 The film, starring Jacob Tremblay, Owen Wilson and Julia Roberts, became Participant's highest-grossing film at the worldwide box office.